Tāmaki Makaurau Compliance Update

 Press Release – New Zealand Police

-Of these, nine were for Failing to Comply with Order (COVID-19), two were for Failure to Comply with Direction/Prohibition/Restriction, and one was a Health Act Breach.
+Of these, ten were for Failing to Comply with Order (COVID-19), two were for Failure to Comply with Direction/Prohibition/Restriction, and one was a Health Act Breach.

 Checkpoint figures: